qmachine/qm-ruby-turnkey/README.md

 [Node.js version](https://github.com/qmachine/qm-nodejs) because it was
 originally intended to be used as the "teaching version" of QM.
-It uses single-threaded, multi-process concurrency to handle HTTP requests, just like the Node.js version, and it uses the same calls to MongoDB for storage, too.
+It uses single-threaded, multi-process concurrency to handle HTTP requests, just like the Node.js version, and it uses the same calls to PostgreSQL for storage, too.
 The main difference is that the Ruby version uses synchronous (blocking) I/O, which makes the code shorter and easier to understand.
 There are other subtle differences, but those will gradually disappear in the future.